1847 Kentucky Raid: The Underground Railroad and Fugitive Slave Law in Cass County, Michigan

 Backstory and Context

-The Fugitive Slave Law required anyone to report runaway slaves and assist in their capture. the law and attempts to enforce it in Northern communities led to a growing belief among Northerners that the Southern planters had grown so politically powerful that they threatened local sovereignty.
+The Fugitive Slave Law required everyone to report runaway slaves and assist in their capture.
+The law and attempts to enforce it in Northern communities led to a growing belief among Northerners that the Southern planters had grown so politically powerful that they threatened local sovereignty.
 While few white Northerners supported abolitionists, they also refused to accept the terms of the Fugitive Slave Law as it came to represent the disproportional power of distant Southern planters.

 In community after community, Southern slave catchers found that the majority of Northerners refused to help them capture former slaves.
 At the same time, white and black Northerners expanded their efforts to support the Underground Railroad.
 In 1847, several property owners from Bourbon County, Kentucky attempted sent a spy along the Underground Railroad.
 That spy spent enough time in Cass County, Michigan to locate the Quaker families that were giving aid to runaways.
-The spy returned to Kentucky with his report, leading to the decision to send slave catchers to this county.
+The spy returned to Kentucky with his report which lead to the decision to send slave catchers to Cass County.